+This post is off topic but a necessary rant for me (thanks for listening).
 I'm not one to promote TV shows or popular culture issues or to insert highly Google-able words just to get readership.
 If I was in this for high stats I would change my focus - "journaling" isn't exactly a hot SEO. … Continue reading Fry-daddies and other down-right scary things

 Hello, my name is Joanna, and I am a Shopper.OK, I admit, I'm a shoe whore.
 I also like to be surrounded by pretty things.
 I love matching dishes and coordinating bedrooms.
 I prefer to have the perfect weight jacket for the temperature and the most appropriate mode of transportation for my baby (i.e. sling, … Continue reading Driving ourselves to debt (pt 2)

 It's the smell of skunk spray immediately after ejection - sickly sweet.What is that word?Smarmy.
 "Revealing or marked by a smug, ingratiating, or false earnestness...."Yay, that's it.The videos at the Democratic and Republican National Conventions are just plain smarmy.
 Obama's was OK, but Clinton's?
 Lord.
 I didn't see Palin's, but McCain's was out of control. … Continue reading It’s like, gag me